Usage Guide¶

 Setting a tmux configuration¶

-If you would like session fixture to automatically use a configuration, you have a few options:
+If you would like session to automatically use a configuration, you have a few options:

 • Pass a config_file into Server